2nd Canadian Division during World War II: Battle of Normandy

-The attack on Juno Beach by the 3rd Canadian Infantry Division was the most successful of the five beaches attacked on D-Day, 6 June 1944.
+The 3rd Canadian Infantry Division assaulted Juno Beach on D-Day, 6 June 1944.
 Having successfully landed in Normandy, Allied forces soon became embroiled in battles against German armour and were unable to significantly expand their beachhead; by the time the 2nd Division came ashore at the end of the first week of July, the entire front had congealed.
-Assigned to the II Canadian Corps, and subordinated to the British Second Army, the division assembled its brigades for combat while British and Canadian forces launched Operation Charnwood.
-It was a tactical success, but could not clear all Caen of its German defenders.
-Although originally a D-Day objective, Caen proved a difficult prize, holding out until 19 July when it finally fell to British troops during Operation Goodwood.
+Assigned to II Canadian Corps and subordinated to the British Second Army, the division assembled its brigades for combat while British and Canadian forces launched Operation Charnwood.
+It was a tactical success, but could not clear all of Caen of its German defenders.
+Although Caen had been a D-Day objective, fighting for the city continued into July; the remaining southern districts were occupied by British and Canadian forces on 19 July during Goodwood and Atlantic.
 In the aftermath, General Bernard Montgomery, commander of the Anglo-Canadian 21st Army Group, ordered elements of II Canadian Corps, commanded by Lieutenant-General Guy Simonds, to push forward towards Verrières Ridge, the dominant geographical feature between Caen and Falaise.
 By keeping up the pressure, Montgomery hoped to divert German attention away from the American sector to the west.

 Operation Atlantic

 Operation Atlantic, launched on 18 July alongside Goodwood, had the objectives of securing the western bank of the Orne River and Verrières Ridge.
 The 2nd Division's 5th and 6th Brigades were selected as the assaulting forces, with the 5th Brigade focusing on the Orne and the 6th on Verrières.
-The 4th Brigade were tasked with securing the flank of the operation, and the Royal Regiment of Canada attacked Louvigny on 18 July.
+The 4th Brigade was tasked with securing the flank of the operation, and the Royal Regiment of Canada attacked Louvigny on 18 July.
 Early on 19 July, the Calgary Highlanders seized Point 67, directly north of Verrières Ridge, and the following morning the Royal Highland Regiment of Canada crossed the Orne River and secured the flanks of the advance.
 In the afternoon, the 6th Brigade's South Saskatchewan Regiment attacked the well-entrenched German positions on the ridge, with support from Typhoon fighter-bombers and tanks.
 However, the attack ran into torrential rain, and the Germans counterattacked in force.
 This and further German attacks inflicted heavy casualties on the South Saskatchewan Regiment and its supporting battalions, the Essex Scottish Regiment and the Queen's Own Cameron Highlanders of Canada.
 On 21 July, the 5th Canadian Infantry Brigade reinforced Canadian positions on Point 67.
 In two days of fighting, the division suffered 1,349 casualties.